KennethChowY/Emotion_Detector/README.md

 ### Improvements in the future
 - Try and improve accuracy
-- Try other model architectures
+- Try other model architectures such as RNNs or Transformers
 - Use more features